daftspunk/october-twig/README.md

 This package adds syntax definitions for the [October CMS](https://docs.octobercms.com/2.x/markup/templating.html) Twig engine.
 Support is available for [Sublime Text](https://www.sublimetext.com/), [Visual Studio Code](https://code.visualstudio.com/) and all [JetBrains IntelliJ IDEs](https://www.jetbrains.com/).

-## Visual Studio Code

-### How to install with VS Code

-Search for **October Twig** and install the package.
-You can then select "October CMS Template" from the available syntax list.

 If you would like the INI syntax to be enabled, `##` must be at the beginning of the template file.
 For example:

 ```